jlfaucher/executor/sandbox/jlf/delivery/readme.txt

 Doers
 =====================================================================================

-A Doer is an object who knows how to execute itself (understands "do") This is an abstraction of routine, method, message, coactivity, closure.
+A Doer is an object which knows how to execute itself (understands "do") This is an abstraction of routine, method, message, coactivity, closure.

 When used as a doer, a string is a message.